Do we need to pay employees if they are absent from work?

 What is the Job Retention Bonus?

-The Government has announced a ‘job retention bonus’ programme encouraging companies to bring back workers as the furlough scheme comes to an end in October.
+The Government has announced a ‘coronavirus job retention bonus’ programme encouraging companies to bring back workers when the furlough scheme comes to an end.

 Employers who bring back someone who was furloughed and continuously employ them through to January 2021, will be paid a £1,000 bonus per employee.

-To be eligible for this bonus, the employee also needs to be earning a minimum average of £520 per month (between the start of November 2020 and the end of January 2021).
+To be eligible for this bonus, the employee also needs to be earning a minimum average of £1,560 between November 2020 and January 2021 (this is equivalent to £520 per month).
 An average of £520 per month is the equivalent of the lower earning limit for National Insurance.

 Will workers on zero hour contracts be paid if they are asked to self-isolate?